geraldzandisko/status-area-horizontal-spacing/Readme.md

 to be the same.

-Alternatively, you can just modify /usr/share/gnome-shell/theme/gnome-shell.css and change the lines there...
+Alternatively, you can just modify `/usr/share/gnome-shell/theme/gnome-shell.css` and change the lines there...

+It essentially lets you modify the .panel-button -natural-padding attribute (default 12px).